briansworth/briansworth.github.io/about.md

 permalink: /about/
 ---

-I got started with PowerShell, and fell in love with dev.
+I got started with PowerShell, and fell in love with code.
+Why do it more than once.

 ### More Information

-I enjoy coding and building infrastructure.
-Dev is pretty cool.
+Building stuff is pretty cool.
+Automating it is even cooler.

 ### Contact me